MoniPar/quiz/README.md

 * Icons

 The icons used throught the website were taken from [Font Awesome](https://fontawesome.com).
 The icons used in the footer are interactive links and have an `aria-label` which gives the relevant information to screen readers to read out to the users.
-The icons used in the Score Display are mainly decorative, they are eye-catching and identify with the text underneath them.
+The icons used in the Score Display are mainly decorative.
+They are eye-catching and identify with the text underneath them.
 It was decided however to add a tooltip to the icons to help users identify the icons better.
-A `<span>`tag with text for screen readers only was also implemented so that blind users get the full feedback score experience like other users.
+A `<span>` tag with text for screen readers only was also implemented so that users with no sight get the full feedback score experience like other users.

 [Back to Top](#table-of-contents)